codenameyau/playground/README.md

 Playground is an object-oriented Three.js boilerplate.
 Three.js projects have a lot of boilerplate code that quickly becomes tedious to write.
 Additionally as these projects grow, they become difficult to understand and maintain.
-Playground attempts to solve those issues.
+Playground attempts to solve those issues by providing a core module that handles all the behind-the-scenes Three.js renderer code.

 Please see the example in the `public/`.